Practical use1

 Sponsored Links

-Clibor can be customized by changing its settings.
+Clibor can be customized by adjusting its settings.

-For details on each setting item, refer to the “Preferences”.
+For details on each setting, refer to the Preferences section.

-Preferences > General > Number of clipboard history saved
+Preferences > General > Maximum number of clipboard history entries to save

 Preferences > Hotkey